Someone very wise once told me that everyone has a story. I thought I would use this platform to share mine.

 One of my earliest art memories is of selling my homemade coloring books to kids in the neighborhood.
 My feet didn't even touch the ground while I sat behind my little snack table filled with hand drawn books.
 Kids would snatch them up and then I'd run back inside to make more.

 Creativity was encouraged growing up which was a good thing because I didn't much care about academics.
 All I really wanted to do was to create.
 I got the chance to do a lot of that at age twelve when I began taking classes at School of the Art Institute (SAIC).
 Riding the Howard El to the city was an adventure in itself, and then I would enter this world of endless possibilities!
 I began to form my foundation as a visual artist through drawing, painting and sculpture.
 We were allowed to wander the Art Institute after class and I always found myself immersed in the art from Ancient Asia.
 Using nature as their muse, they layered details and textures creating a lyrical sense of movement.
 It is still one of my favorite destinations in the museum.

 A short blurb about my family.
 Dave, my husband of almost forty years, appraises machinery and equipment (think nuclear power plants, etc.) and can fix anything.
-Our adult daughters use their creativity in different ways, Interior Architect, Sarah, is now Director of Operations for a design firm.
-Becca uses her Industrial Design skills as an Advanced Color/Finish/Material Designer.
+Our adult daughters use their creativity in different ways, Sarah is an Interior Architect/Designer and Becca uses her Industrial Design skills as an Advanced Color/Finish/Material Designer.
 (See one of Becca's other interests, a fashion blog, http://www.thefutureisok.com/ for some of her brilliant illustrations.)
 We feel incredibly blessed; Sarah is married to her wife Jamie and Becca and is with her boyfriend Craig.
 Life is good!